 \section{Basics of Modal Logic}

-As we stated previously, we deal with a logic that extends classical propositional reasoning by means of a single modal operator which is intended to capture the abstract properties of the provability predicate for arithmetic.
+As we stated, we deal with a logic that extends classical propositional reasoning using a single modal operator intended to capture the abstract properties of the provability predicate for arithmetic.

 To reason about and within this logic, we have to ``teach'' HOL Light -- our meta-language -- how to identify it, starting with its syntax -- the object-language -- and semantics -- the interpretation of this very object-language.